Android Insider: Stay Connected for the Latest Updates

 Remember, staying updated isn't just about having the latest features.
 It's about maintaining the overall health and security of your device.
 So, make it a habit to check for updates regularly.
 Your device will thank you for it.

-How often should I check for Android updates?
+How can I check for updates on my Android device?

 Was this page helpful?